 In addition to providing leadership to New VU Child and Youth Counselling you can find Graham at our Social Innovation Hub (The HUB), our co-working centre in Huntsville Ontario. www.thehubmuskoka.ca

 Professional Actor & Comedian, Director of the Boys program for Safeteen

 Not only a professional actor and comedian, but also the Director of the Boys program for Safeteen, an educational organization that promotes skills that reduce sexual violence in relationships.
 We are thrilled he came from Vancouver to play the leading role in our film, Autumn Springs (2017) and that he is willing to contribute his knowledge and engaging personality as a co-facilitator and trainer with Building Communities of Trust.

 Global Youth Network Member, Masters in Public Issues Anthropology and International Development Studies

 Specializing in strategies to deter youth from involvement in gangs violence.
 Most recently she was the Program Coordinator & Liaison at Youth Action Network where she was building a program for youth facing social and economic barriers rooted in community engagement, social justice education, self-expression through arts, and community mobilization.
+Within New Vision Unlimited Jenny is involved with our social entrepreneurship training initiative, Building Prosperity Together.
 She will take a role in coordinating the experiential learning trips and assisting participants in organizing their culminating group project.